The competitive ‘edge’October 29, 2018

-With edge computing, instead of sending all data to the Cloud, processing it and sending it back, all devices process the real-time data locally on a laptop, IoT sensor or any kind of internet connected device.
-Only the data required for storage or analytics will be send to the Cloud.
+With edge computing, instead of sending all data to the Cloud, processing it and sending it back, all devices process the real-time data locally on a laptop, IoT sensor, or any kind of internet-connected device.
+Only the data required for storage or analytics will be sent to the Cloud.
 This way ‘data traffic jams’ can be avoided and sensors can more efficiently share and receive the critical operating data that help drive business operations.

 Big iron versus small iron

 Michael Dell is convinced that the competitive advantage of Dell will be ‘on the edge’.
 He predicts that with current developments there will be an enormous demand for hardware on the edge, which Dell will readily provide.

 IBM on the other hand thinks that in a world powered by Cloud computing, the high-performing mainframe data center continues to play a critical role in transforming businesses.